UniBee-Billing/unibee-go-client/docs/UnibeeApiMerchantGatewayEditReq.md

 NewUnibeeApiMerchantGatewayEditReqWithDefaults instantiates a new UnibeeApiMerchantGatewayEditReq object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetCompanyIssuer

+`func (o *UnibeeApiMerchantGatewayEditReq) GetCompanyIssuer() UnibeeApiBeanDetailGatewayCompanyIssuer`

+GetCompanyIssuer returns the CompanyIssuer field if non-nil, zero value otherwise.

+### GetCompanyIssuerOk

+`func (o *UnibeeApiMerchantGatewayEditReq) GetCompanyIssuerOk() (*UnibeeApiBeanDetailGatewayCompanyIssuer, bool)`

+GetCompanyIssuerOk returns a tuple with the CompanyIssuer field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCompanyIssuer

+`func (o *UnibeeApiMerchantGatewayEditReq) SetCompanyIssuer(v UnibeeApiBeanDetailGatewayCompanyIssuer)`

+SetCompanyIssuer sets CompanyIssuer field to given value.

+### HasCompanyIssuer

+`func (o *UnibeeApiMerchantGatewayEditReq) HasCompanyIssuer() bool`

+HasCompanyIssuer returns a boolean if a field has been set.

 ### GetCurrencyExchange